niveussolutions/apigee-x-backup-tool/README.md

 2. run `npm install` to install all the dependencies, from inside the respository where package.json file is located

-3. Create a directory where you want to backup all apigee objects

-4. update organization(apigee organization- you will find this in the top left dropdown in the apigee console/ project id in the GCP console ), local backup basepath (path of the backup folder , add "/" at the end of the path) in config.js
+3. update organization(apigee organization- you will find this in the top left dropdown in the apigee console/ project id in the GCP console ), backupFolderPath (path of the backup folder , add "/" at the end of the path) in config.json

-5. Run below npm scripts as per requirement
+4. Run below npm scripts as per requirement

 run `npm run backupAll` to backup Api Proxy, Api product,developer apps , developers, target server etc